heubergen/yt-movie-collection/README.md

 ## Install
 Clone the git repo and enter your db details in the json_parser.php file.
 Create a TABLE_HERE table manually. id is unique.

+## TODO
+* Consider use of PDO
+* Made sql queries due to mysql escape more secure
+* Filter any ' you find